jquast/wcwidth/docs/intro.rst

 - `terminal-unicode-core.tex`_
 - `State of Terminal Emulators in 2025`_

-The `jquast/ucs-detect`_ utility is used to gather and publish the results of compliance to our standard for Wide character, Languages, grapheme clustering, complex or combining scripts, emojis, zero-width joiner, variations, and regional indicator (flags) as a `General Tabulated Summary`_ by terminal emulator software and version.
-It is also used to provide automatically generated correction tables.
+The `jquast/ucs-detect`_ project publish the results of compliance to our standard for Wide character, Languages, grapheme clustering, complex or combining scripts, emojis, zero-width joiner, variations, and regional indicator (flags) as a `General Tabulated Summary`_ by terminal emulator software and version.
+The results of ucs-detect project create our correction tables.

 ========
 Overview